- 2 eggs

 "Love this go to recipe.
 I make this a lot when I crave Chocolate and Peanut butter."

 "Coffee as an ingredient is what caused me to make this cake.
-My oldest daughter believes I have serious issues when it comes to coffee.
-She may be right!
-I didn't start drinking it until my early 40's.
-Now there is no way I will be stopping.
-This cake is very moist.
-The coffee definitely brings out the chocolate flavor.
-I would add the mini chocolate chips, they are a cute touch."
+It definitely brings out the chocolate flavor.
+I would add the optional mini chocolate chips, they are a cute touch."

 "These were delicious.
 I was a little worried with how thin the batter was, but they turned out fantastic.
 I turned the cake into cupcakes (makes 20 cupcakes) and doubled the icing."